PrimaryResources.co.uk

 What are SMART Notebook (.nbk, .xbk or.notebook) files and how do I read them?

 SMARTnotebook (.nbk or .xbk or .notebook) files are presentations created for SMART technology's series of boards.
 The software to view these presentations is free to download (from the Smart website) but please check the terms of use before you install it.
-Files of this kind are normally zipped to prevent problems with downloading and will need to be unzipped before you use them.
-The latest version of these files (.notebook) require SMARTboard software version 9.5 or better.
+Some of the older notebook files on the site have been zipped to prevent problems with downloading and will need to be unzipped before you use them.
+As well as the free-to-use Smart Notebook Interactive Viewer, Smart now provide a free online version of their software that allows you to view Notebook files: click here to visit the SMART Express website.

 What are Easiteach (.et) files and how do I read them?

 Easiteach (.et) files are presentations created using RM's Easiteach program.
-Click here for a free Easiteach file reader.
+Click these links for a free Easiteach file reader (PC & Mac): Location 1 / Location 2 / Location 3 / Location 4

 What are ActiveBoard (.flp) files and how do I read them?